 Muslims must understand that once they come into the fold of Islam, there is no question of leaving the faith or reverting to their earlier beliefs even if the very reason for one to come to Islam in the first place ceases to exist.
 One may be a bad or a non-practising Muslim, but there is hardly any room available for one to denounce that religion.

-One cannot argue that Islam does not recognise the idea of freedom of worship.
+One cannot argue that Islam does not recognize the idea of freedom of worship.
 First and foremost, the very doctrine of Islam, as reflected in the Quran, teaches that there is no compulsion.
 Freedom of worship is to be understood not only in the sense of making a choice for the better, but also in the sense of freedom to practise a particular religion.
 Once one accepts Islam or decides to become a Muslim, one is subjected to all the rules prescribed by the religion.

 If Islam forbids apostasy, not only the Muslims must observe it, but the followers of other religions that do not have such provisions must appreciate and respect this position as well.
 This is actually the freedom of worship that must be perceived by all.